KaiTech Plumbing and Heating Ltd.

 How to Choose the Right Garage Heater Size

 If you're installing a gas-powered garage heater for the first time, it’s important to understand BTU (British Thermal Unit) ratings.
 The BTU output determines how much heat the unit can produce—the higher the BTU, the more powerful the heater.
+Whether you choose a natural gas or propane heater, sizing it properly ensures your garage stays warm without wasting energy.

 Forced-air and radiant garage heaters come in a variety of makes and models.
 Some units are designed for small single garages, while others are better suited for double, triple, or large commercial spaces.